Terah may have looked like this.

-This kingdom was called Aram-Naharaim.
-In Old Syrian/Aramean aram means "high ground" and naharaim means "between the rivers."
-Genesis 24:10 says that Abraham's servant Eliezar took gifts and set out for the city of Terah in Aram-Naharain.
-This may refer to Damascus, and who better to send than his own son by his concubine Masek who was Syrian?
+Terah's kingdom came to be called Aram-Naharaim.
+In Old Syrian/Aramaic aram means "high ground" and naharaim means "between the rivers."
+Genesis 24:10 says that Abraham's servant Eliezar took gifts and set out for Aram-Naharain to seek a cousin bride for Abraham's proper heir Isaac.

 The rulers of Genesis controlled vast territories along the ancient rivers.
 The extreme boundaries of their territories were marked by the cities or settlements of their two wives.
 As the rivers were oriented more or less on a north-south axis, so were their wives.
 The ruler traveled between his wives on a north-south axis, as the sun travels between the horizons from east to west.
 Knowing the marriage custom helps us to identify the extent of Terah's territory.
 One wife lived in Ur to the south and the other wife lived in Haran to the north.

 Abraham also set his wives on a north-south axis, with Sarah in Hebron and Keturah in Beersheba.